Giom-V/Home-assistant/automations/README.md

   plug controlling the car charger depending on the off-peak hours.
 I'm quite satisfied to have managed to do that in one automation instead of two.

-- `Preheat the car`: In winter, on school days, if the temperature is low, preheat the car just before when we have to go to school.
+- `Preheat the car`: In winter, on school days, and if we are home, if the temperature is low, preheat the car just before when we have to go to school.

 - `Lock car when at home for at least an hour`: I very often forget to close my